-- 425 If the problems cannot be resolved informally, any three members of the EG may request the EC to - replace the Spec Lead.
-All such requests must clearly state the cause of the concern and provide all

-427 necessary evidence.
-If the EC agrees that there is cause, it may ask the PMO to replace the Spec 428 Lead.
-If the Spec Lead is a Member Representative the PMO shall ask the Member to replace the 429 Spec Lead.
-If the Member declines to do so the PMO shall seek an alternative Spec Lead, in which 430 case the EC must conduct a Transfer Ballot as specified in section 3.2.3 of this document.
-If no Spec 431 Lead replacement can be found, the EC shall initiate a JSR Renewal Ballot to determine whether the 432 JSR should be shut down.
+426 If the problems cannot be resolved informally, any three members of the EG may request the EC to necessary evidence.
+If the EC agrees that there is cause, it may ask the PMO to replace the Spec Lead.
+If the Spec Lead is a Member Representative the PMO shall ask the Member to replace the Spec Lead.
+If the Member declines to do so the PMO shall seek an alternative Spec Lead, in which case the EC must conduct a Transfer Ballot as specified in section 3.2.2.5 of this document.
+If no Spec Lead replacement can be found, the EC shall initiate a JSR Renewal Ballot to determine whether the JSR should be shut down.